aresPanos/LoRSU/src/checkpoints/README.md

-This is where the checkpoints of the model during fine-tuning are stored
+**This is where the checkpoints of the model during fine-tuning are stored.**